 Some versions of the fohawk haircut have very short hair that is just slicked towards the middle; others are more in-your-face and involve longer hair, as in a floppy undercut, held in place with some extreme-hold gel and hairspray.
 The latter is the look closest you can probably get to an actual mohawk without a skin fade or a completely bare scalp all around.

-In this tutorial, we walk you through how to wear an easy fohawk haircut for everyday, as shown on short hair with a classic fade.
-Don’t worry, we’re keeping it cool enough for the weekends, but also classy/inconspicuous enough so your boss doesn’t think you’re staging an overnight rebellion:
+In this tutorial, we walk you through how to wear an easy fohawk haircut for every day, as shown on short hair with a classic fade:

-Tutorial: How to Wear a Fohawk Haircut on Short Hair
+How to Style a Fohawk Haircut on Short Hair

 1. Start on clean, freshly washed hair.

 Oil and grease from your scalp plus product buildup can weigh hair down.
 Wash with a clarifying shampoo to rid hair of any gunk.
-We like Dove Men+Care Fresh & Clean Fortifying 2 in 1 Shampoo + Conditioner best.
+We like SheaMoisture Men Bay Laurel & Shea Butter Commodore 4-in-1 All-Over Wash best.
 Towel-dry.

 2. Blow-dry upwards while tugging at the root.

 Blow-dry hair using your hands and fingers, paying special attention to the hair on top of your head.
 Dry this area by focusing the nozzle near the root and with a slight upward tug with your fingers.
 This will help infuse the roots with some volume and height, crucial ingredients of your fohawk haircut.
 Need a visual?
 Our blowdrying tutorial for men might help.